charlesknipp/DynamicMacroeconomics.jl/DynamicMacroeconomics/docs/src/rbc.md

 nothing # hide
 ```

-With the steady state calculation defined, we have enough to materialize the RBC model.
+With the steady state calculation defined, we have enough to materialize the RBC model with exogenous shock $\varepsilon$.

 ```@example rbc
 θ = (